-Our benchmarks of category (a) are simply the ones previously used to evaluate hard-to-ground planning (Areces et al. 2014; Corrêa et al. 2020).
-These consist of three domains: Genome Edit Distance (GED) (Haslum 2011), Organic Synthesis (Masoumi, Antoniazzi, and Soutchanski 2015) and Pipesworld-Tankage (Hoffmann et al. 2006).
-We include GED here for historical reasons only: the encodings supported by the PWL planner are actually not that hard to ground, and Fast Downward's pre-process succeeds on all its instances.2 that are hard to ground, but with simple enough goals such that some instances can be solved by current lifted planners.
+Our benchmarks of category (a) are simply the ones previously used to evaluate hard-to-ground planning [Areces et al., 2014; Corrêa et al., 2020].
+These consist of three domains: Genome Edit Distance (GED) [Haslum, 2011], Organic Synthesis [Masoumi et al., 2015] and Pipesworld-Tankage [Hoffmann et al., 2006].
+We include GED here for historical reasons only: the encodings supported by the PWL planner are actually not that hard to ground, and Fast Downward's preprocess succeeds on all its instances.

+We design new benchmarks for categories (b) and (c).
+We extend standard IPC domains, aiming for large instances that are hard to ground, but with simple enough goals such that some instances can be solved by current lifted planners.
 We scale the instances by parameters controlling task size and goal complexity, allowing us to observe how the performance of different planners is affected.